Hotmoka/hotmoka/README.md

 namely, instances of `RemoteNode`.
 But there are other examples of nodes, that we will describe in this chapter.

-The interface `io.hotmoka.nodes.Node` is shown in the topmost part of Figure 34.
+The interface `io.hotmoka.node.api.Node` is shown in the topmost part of Figure 34.
 That interface can be split in five parts:

 1. A `get` part, that includes methods for querying the